About the Journal

 Genres, Format, Styles

-1. The journal is volume-organized (except “a special issue” of a thematically related collection of articles).
-All unrelated articles are published as soon as they are ready for publication.
-The journal volume is defined by the year of articles' publications.
+- The journal is volume-organized (except for a special issue of a thematically related collection of articles).
+All unrelated articles are published as soon as they are ready.
+The journal volume is defined by the year of publication of the articles.

-4. “Special issue” – collection of thematically related papers.
+- “Special issue” – a collection of thematically related papers.

-3. DPJ welcomes submissions of manuscripts and multimedia of different genres, formats, lengths, and styles: innovations and experimentation are welcomed.
+- DPJ welcomes submissions of manuscripts and multimedia in different genres, formats, lengths, and styles; innovations and experimentation are encouraged.

-2. Video/audio recorded or transcripts of innovative dialogic educational practices with possibility of fragment-by-fragment analysis of records and their discussions;
+- Video/audio recorded or transcripts of innovative dialogic educational practices with the possibility of fragment-by-fragment analysis of records and their discussions;

 In the future, we plan to add the following genres: